jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab1.md

-# LAB 1 LED Controller
+# Lab 1 LED Controller

 ## Objective:
 * Understand how to use the gpio driver library from [`Espressif`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html#).
 The lab will consist of using a `sweeper`, `led chaser` and any additionals led sequence that the student developed which be selected via an input.
 Students must have a total of three buttons.
 First button must start `sweeper` function which student must have complete from the previous lab.
 Next, the second button must start the `led chaser` function.
 Lastly, the third button must toggle the state of the onboard led.